AAUW-PA 89th Annual Meeting

 Click on the photo to download the color brochure of the program for the 2017 AAUW-PA Convention

-AAUW members can register for the full convention, Friday to Sunday with all meals and programming, or Saturday only with breakfast, lunch, dinner, and all programming.
+AAUW members can register for the full convention, Friday to Sunday with all meals and programming, Saturday and Sunday with meals and programming, or Saturday only with meals and programming.
 You can register online or by downloading a registration form and returning it in the mail.

 If you are an AAUW student affiliate member, e-student affiliate member, or member of a student organization, we are offering a student discount for the first 25 who register.
 For students you must register online.

 For Online Registration of AAUW Members click here